Enchan1207/optarg/ref/ref_en_getopt_once.md

 # Usage

 There is a sample program in [example/](https://github.com/GrapeJuicer/optarg/blob/main/example) .
-In this section, we will explain the another example.
+In this section, I will explain the another example.
 The specifications are as follows:

 | short option                      | long option                              | argument |
 | :-------------------------------- | :--------------------------------------- | :------- |